orcmid/rayLab/SECURITY.md

 ## Reporting a Vulnerability

-Please confine vulnerability reporting Orcmid on GitHub projects that have supported releases.
+Please confine vulnerability reporting to Orcmid on GitHub projects that have supported releases.
 If you believe there is still need to engage in private discussion about a potential threat or threat-surface defect here on rayLab, please use the GitHub vulerability reporting provision of this project's Security tab.